apple-phi/ldpc_jossy/README.md

-Jossy's LDPC package has historically been tricky to install and use cross-platform due to differences in compiler availability, bugs in type-conversions, and its usage platform-dependent C-types
+Jossy's LDPC package has historically been tricky to install and use cross-platform due to differences in compiler availability, bugs in type-conversions, and its usage of platform-dependent C-types
 (e.g. the size of a `long` depends on the machine but the Python code previously muddled `int`, `int32` and `int64`).

 What if you had universal, platform-agnostic, single command installation?